cipher387/cipher387/README.md

 <a href="https://t.co/ZoiiCGlClv">Linkedin group</a> — Irina Shamaeva gave me her old group with over 19,500 members

+<b>05.12.2021</b></b>

+<a href="https://cipher387.github.io/quickgeolocationsearch/">Quick Geolocation Search</a> — this simple tool helps save a lot of time when gathering information about geolocation.
+Enter latitude and longitude once and click the buttons with the names of online maps, to quickly jump to it.

 To be continued...

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=cipher387" alt="cipher387" /> </p>